kylegrantlucas/lyricpiece/README.md

 # LyricPiece

 A small tool for my command line, gets the currently playing spotify track and then grabs a sample of the lyrics for display.
-Uses a local file cache for preformance.
+Uses a local boltdb cache for performance.

 ## Installation

-`$ go get github.com/kylegrantlucas/lyricpiece`
+`$ go install github.com/kylegrantlucas/lyricpiece@latest`

 ## Usage